 Absorption: Rapidly absorbed from the gastrointestinal tract.

-Protein binding: Very low
+Protein binding: Very low (less than 5 %)

 Route of elimination: Renal

 Half-life: The half life of elimination is 3.5 hours.

 - No in-vivo interaction studies have been performed.
 Based on in-vitro data no in-vivo inhibition on Cytochrome P450 enzymes is expected.